On stopping Fock-space processes: Introduction

 \subsection{Notation and conventions}

 The term ``increasing'' applies in the weak sense.
-All Hilbert spaces have complex scalar fields; inner products are linear in the second argument.
+Hilbert spaces have complex scalar fields; inner products are linear in the second argument.
 The indicator function of the set $A$ is denoted by $1_A$.
 The complement of an orthogonal projection $P$ is denoted by $P^\perp$.
 The set of natural numbers $\N = \{ 1, 2, 3, \ldots \}$, the set of non-negative integers $\Z_+ = \N \cup \{ 0 \}$ and the set of non-negative real numbers $\R_+ = [ 0, \infty )$.
 The von~Neumann algebra of bounded operators on a Hilbert space $\hilb$ is denoted by $\bop{\hilb}{}$.
+Given a real number $x$, its ceiling $\lceil x \rceil$ is the smallest integer at least as great as~$x$.